-- State funds WCRC's principal source of transportation funding is received from the Michigan Transportation Fund (MTF).
+• State funds - WCRC's principal source of transportation funding is received from the Michigan Transportation Fund (MTF).
 This fund is supported by license/vehicle registration fees and the state's per-gallon fuel taxes.
-In 2015, the Michigan Legislature voted to increase the state fuel tax and license/vehicle registration fees6, the first increase went into effect in 2017.
+In 2015, the Michigan Legislature voted to increase the state fuel tax and license/vehicle registration fees7, the first increase went into effect in 2017.
 The state fuel tax is a flat rate applied per gallon of fuel purchased.
 This means that as the price of fuel increases, revenue to MTF does not necessarily increase.
-In 2015, the state fuel tax was tied to inflation for the first time in its history, the first inflationary adjustment will go into effect in January 20227.
-MTF revenue is distributed to state and local governmental units based on a legislated formula per Act 51, which includes factors such as population, miles of certified roads and vehicle registration fees for vehicles registered in the agency's jurisdiction.
-County road commissions collectively receive approximately 39% of MTF revenue. - Federal funds WCRC also receives funding for projects from the federal fuel tax8.
+In 2015, the state fuel tax was tied to inflation for the first time in its history, inflationary adjustment has been in effect since January 20228.

+MTF revenue is distributed to state and local governmental units based on a legislated formula through Act 51, which includes factors such as population, miles of certified roads and vehicle registration fees for vehicles registered in the agency's jurisdiction.
+County road commissions collectively receive approximately 39% of MTF revenue.

+- Federal funds WCRC also receives funding for projects from the federal fuel tax9.
 The federal fuel tax is also a flat rate applied per gallon of fuel purchased.
 This money is distributed to road projects through regional planning organizations and administered by WCRC through the Michigan Department of Transportation.
-Specifically, WCRC works through the Washtenaw Area Transportation Study (WATS) and ultimately the Southeast Michigan Council of Governments (SEMCOG) to program road projects that receive funding for federal-aid eligible roads.
+Specifically, WCRC works through the Washtenaw Area Transportation Study (WATS) and ultimately the Southeast Michigan Council of Governments (SEMCOG) to program road projects that receive funding for federal-aid eligible roads. - Federal and state grants for individual projects These are typically competitive funding applications that are targeted at a specific project to accomplish a specific

-6 See the Michigan Vehicle Code (Act 300 of 1949) for more information regarding Michigan's registration taxes on vehicles.
+7 See the Michigan Vehicle Code (Act 300 of 1949) for more information regarding Michigan's registration taxes on vehicles.

-7 See the Motor Fuel Tax Act (Act 403 of 2000) for more information regarding Michigan's state fuel taxing structure.
+8 See the Motor Fuel Tax Act (Act 403 of 2000) for more information regarding Michigan's state fuel taxing structure.

-8 See the U.S. Energy Information Administration's Frequently Asked Questions to learn more about the Federal Fuel Tax.
+9 See the U.S. Energy Information Administration's Frequently Asked Questions to learn more about the Federal Fuel Tax.